SinanGabel/Linux-commands/README.md

 # System log: worth checking once in a while to ensure there are not errors
 less /var/log/syslog

+# Fix 1
+systemctl --user restart pipewire wireplumber

-# status or restart audio (sound) service - e.g. if not working or not available
+# Fix 2 status or restart audio (sound) service - e.g. if not working or not available
 # done with OS 20.10
 systemctl --user status pulseaudio systemctl --user restart pulseaudio